 - $7,500 to $9,999 - Patron of the Mission

 The Century Circle joins a special group of people who care about those who come after them and the quality of care they will receive.
-Through legacy gifts or life income agreements, donors snsure that St. Vincent's HealthCare will continue to provide the most advanced care in an atmosphere perpetuated by the Daughters of Charity.
+Through legacy gifts or life income agreements, donors ensure St. Vincent's HealthCare will continue to provide the most advanced care in an atmosphere perpetuated by our founders, the Daughters of Charity.
 Legacy gifts can be accomplished in many ways including bequests, deferred gift annuities, charitable remainder trusts, charitable lead trusts and more.

 Century Circle members are recognized on donor walls at St. Vincent’s Medical Center Riverside, St. Vincent’s Medical Center Southside and St. Catherine Laboure Manor; the annual Order of the Cornette dinner; complimentary use of the Mary B. Winston De Paul Society Lounge and preferred status for Mary B. Winston De Paul Society patient rooms.